Here's how you get started:

 What's the difference between school services & private speech therapy?

 School-based speech-language pathologists serve children with disabilities through an Individualized Education Plan (IEP).
-These services are regulated and funded by the federal government, under the Individuals with Disabilities Education Improvement Act (IDEA, 2004).
-Services are only allotted for children who qualify with a disability that adversely impacts their education, which is primarily determined through standardized assessment scores.
-Therapy time is significantly limited in the school system because of these stipulations in funding, and some kids who need support fall through the cracks because of the stringent qualification requirements.
+These services are regulated and funded by the federal government under the Individuals with Disabilities Education Improvement Act (IDEA, 2004).
+School services are only allotted for children who qualify with a disability that adversely impacts their education, which is primarily determined through standardized assessment scores.
+Therapy time is limited in the school system because of these stipulations in funding, and some kids who need support fall through the cracks because of the stringent qualification requirements.

-Private therapy does not make these distinctions.
+Private speech therapy is available to anyone.
 Even if your child does not qualify for school-based (federally funded) services, we can still serve them.
-You do not need a doctor's referral or an educational qualification to seek private speech, language, or cognitive therapy.
+You do not need a doctor's referral or an educational qualification to seek private speech, language, or cognitive therapy at Zoah Speech & Outreach.
 We can support your child's communication regardless of their test scores!

 Do you accept health insurance?

 No-- in order to place quality of care above all else, we are an out-of-network provider.
-You do not need a doctor's referral, prior authorization, academic test score, or insurance coverage to participate in services at Zoah.
-We support your family's needs without limitation, in alignment with evidence-based practice, and we do not terminate services after a trivial number of sessions.
+You do not need a doctor's referral, prior authorization, medical diagnosis, academic test score, or insurance coverage to participate in speech therapy at Zoah Speech & Outreach.
+We support your family's needs without limitation, in alignment with best practice, and we do not terminate services after a trivial number of sessions.

-You may be eligible to use funds from a healthcare flexible spending account to pay for individual therapy services.
+You may be eligible to use funds from a healthcare flexible spending account to pay for individual speech therapy services.
 We accept both FSA (flexible spending account) and HSA (health savings account) cards.
 When appropriate, we gladly provide "superbills" for clients to submit to their insurance company for out-of-network reimbursement.
-If you intend to do this, please let us know in advance.
-We will need to provide a diagnostic code if you intend to submit a superbill.
-We highly recommend checking with your health plan administrator to determine whether or not your child’s speech-language therapy services qualify.
+If you intend to do this, please check with your insurance company to determine whether or not your child’s speech therapy services qualify and let us know in advance.
+We will need to provide a diagnostic code if you intend to submit a monthly superbill.

 How will I be billed for services?

-You will be charged for therapy services at the end of each session, unless you notify us that you would prefer to be charged monthly.
-The credit card on file will be charged automatically through the secure Client Portal, and you will receive an electronic invoice as a receipt of payment.
-If you choose to enroll in a group program, initial registration fees are charged at the time of registration, and monthly fees are collected at the end of each subsequent month.
+You will be charged for speech therapy services at the end of each session, unless you notify us that you would prefer to be charged monthly.
+The credit card on file will be charged automatically through the secure Client Portal, and an electronic invoice will be your receipt of payment.
+We require a card to be kept on file, which is encrypted in our Simple Practice EMR system and processed by Stripe—both of which are Level 1 PCI Data Security Standard Certified.
+If you choose to enroll in a group program, initial registration fees are charged at the time of registration and monthly fees are collected at the end of each subsequent month.

 Do you offer online sessions?

-Yes, teletherapy sessions are available for all Colorado residents!
-We require initial evaluations to take place in person, but individual therapy sessions and parent coaching can be completed online through a HIPAA-compliant platform.
+Yes, online teletherapy sessions are available for all Colorado residents!
+We require initial speech and language evaluations to take place in person, but speech therapy sessions and parent coaching can be completed online through a HIPAA-compliant platform.
 This format can also be used intermittently in lieu of missing a session-- for example, if you need to stay home with a sick child, or feel safer at home on a snow day, we can switch to teletherapy instead of cancelling the session.

-Why the emphasis on caregiver education & coaching?
+Why the emphasis on parent education & coaching?

-Children typically spend 1 hour per week with their speech-language pathologist.
-Their remaining waking hours are spent at home, school, or out in the community.
+Children typically spend 1 hour per week with their speech therapist.
+All remaining waking hours are spent at home, school, or out in the community.
 Children make substantially more progress toward their speech and language goals when therapeutic strategies are used outside of the clinic, too!

 How will our records be managed?